 What can go wrong with the prostate?

-Despite its importance to the male experience, most men don’t think about their prostate until things go awry.
-And it’s more common that you think.
+Despite its importance to the male experience, most men don’t think about their prostate until things go awry, and it’s more common than you think.
 Broadly speaking, issues can show up as three diagnosable conditions:

 Benign Prostate Hyperplasia (BPH)